 Begin at one end of the house and place various objects in the way.
-Then simply run them through the course a few times and they are off!
+Then run them through the course a few times, and they are off!

 The only downside is clearing up afterward!

-Ok, so this one can get tricky and will get messy BUT, Toddlers LOVE cooking…and making a mess.
+Okay, this one can get tricky and messy, but Toddlers LOVE cooking and making a mess.